Lifting Embodied World Models for Planning and Control: Experiments

 \subsubsection{Waypoint visibility.}

 Since waypoints are defined in observation $o_t$, we investigate whether performance decreases when the joint is not visible.
 Table~\ref{tab:policy_visibility} separates goal-conditioned MJE by the visibility of the joint in $o_t$.
 We see a substantial $26.5$cm increase in MJE for observation-conditioned policies when the joint is not visible in the current frame, compared to a modest $12.7$cm increase for waypoint conditioning.
 This suggests that a waypoint-conditioned policy learns better whole-body motion patterns that generalize even when joints are not visible at test time.
-Furthermore, waypoint masking improves visible performance while reducing the not-visible performance drop to only $8.8$cm.
-This indicates that learning to infer the position of the masked joint generalizes to non-visible joints.
+Furthermore, removing masking improves visible performance while reducing the not-visible performance drop to only $8.8$cm.
+This shows that learning with visible waypoints improves performance when they are not in-frame.